ectrc/snow/readme.md

 ## Known Supported Versions

 - **_Chapter 1 Season 2_** `Fortnite+Release-2.5-CL-3889387-Windows` I started with this build of the game as it requires more work to get working, this means snow can support _most_ versions of the game.
+- **_Chapter 1 Season 5_** `Fortnite+Release-5.41-CL-4363240-Windows` This build was used to make sure challenges, variants and lobby backgrounds work.

 ## How do I use this?